-The vehicle phonebook entries can be deleted all at the same time or one by one.
+The Quick Dial entries can be deleted all at the same time or one by one.

-Download Handset Phonebook
+Download Phonebook

 Download the contacts registered in a Bluetooth® cellular phone.
 Availability of this function depends on each cellular phone.
 The memory downloading procedure from the cellular phone also varies according to each cellular phone.
 See cellular phone Owner's Manual for details.